Covera Covera

 🔔 If You're Over 50 in Prescott

 Prescott has the highest senior driver concentration in Arizona.
 Insurers who specialize in this market offer some of the state's best rates for experienced drivers over 55.
-Arizona also offers a defensive driving course discount that can reduce your premium by up to 10% — and it can be completed online in a single day.
+Arizona's defensive driving course is available online and delivers a guaranteed discount with most carriers — one of the easiest savings in the state.

 Find Senior Discounts →